awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 Bootstrapping is a term used to describe adding commands that can be run when an instance starts\.
 You can pass arguments to the `Start-EKSBootstrap.ps1` script by using `eksctl` without specifying a launch template\.
 Or you can do so by specifying the information in the user data section of a launch template\.

 If you want to specify a custom Windows AMI ID, keep in mind the following considerations:
 + You must use a launch template and give the required bootstrap commands in the user data section\.
-To retrieve your desired Windows ID, you can use the table in [Amazon EKS optimized Windows AMIs](eks-optimized-windows-ami.md)\.
+To retrieve your desired Windows ID, you can use the table in [Create nodes with optimized Windows AMIs](eks-optimized-windows-ami.md)\.
 + There are several limits and conditions\.
 For example, you must add `eks:kube-proxy-windows` to your AWS IAM Authenticator configuration map\.
 For more information, see [Limits and conditions when specifying an AMI ID](#mng-ami-id-conditions)\.

 Specify the following information in the user data section of your launch template\.
 Replace every `example value` with your own values\.
 The `-APIServerEndpoint`, `-Base64ClusterCA`, and `-DNSClusterIP` arguments are optional\.
 However, defining them allows the `Start-EKSBootstrap.ps1` script to avoid making a `describeCluster` call\.